Skip to main content

 How updates flow to customers

-1. Per-install re-render: each affected installation gets a fresh render of the new Package against its own inputs.yaml, written to its own repository.
+2. Per-install re-render: each affected installation gets a fresh render of that Package version against its own inputs.yaml, written to its own repository.

-2. Customer overrides preserved: install-specific overrides on top of product defaults survive the re-render; only what changed in the Package flows through.
+3. Customer overrides preserved: install-specific overrides on top of Package version defaults survive the re-render.

-To the seller, updating customers is a single decision: edit the product’s defaults or composition and ship the new Package version.
-To the platform, it’s a fan-out.
-Every installation re-renders and converges on its own schedule.
+To the seller, updating customers is a deliberate release decision: publish the Package version, then choose which installations should move to it.
+Every selected installation re-renders and converges on its own schedule.

 What builds on what

-Customer A and Customer B can install the same Product and get isolated repositories with different inputs, different version pinning, and independent deploy histories.
+Customer A and Customer B can install the same Product and get isolated repositories with different inputs, different selected Package versions, and independent deploy histories.
 A change you make for Customer A stays scoped to their repository.

 Customization surfaces